ucla-rlcourse/CS269-projects-2022fall/README.md

 > **Note** You don't have to run this site locally since we only require you to upload the markdown files and relevent figures.

-1. Follow the first 2 steps in [pull-request-instruction](pull-request-instruction.md)
+1. Follow the first 2 steps in [pull-request-instruction](pull-request-instruction.md) Remember:
+   * Keep the file name as `2022-09-19.md`, never change the file name even you are updating the file.
+   * Write your team number after your names as `Zhenghao Peng, Bolei Zhou (Team 00)`
+   * Follow the template and remember to add 1) a summary section before the main body, 2) immediately follow a Table of Content section after the summary.

 2. Installing Ruby with version 3.0.0 if you are using a Mac, and ruby 2.7 should work for Linux, check https://www.ruby-lang.org/en/documentation/installation/ for instruction.